gvwilson/thirdbit/src/fiction/iffy/index.md

 then dug the sleep out of the corners of her eyes.
 Her windowless room was completely dark, but her hands found her clothes on the floor beside her foam slab.
-She pulled them on over the onesie she had slept in, slipped her feet into her boots, and went out to face another day on the southern ocean.
+She pulled them on over her thermals, slipped her feet into her boots, and went out to face another day on the southern ocean.